 Step 1: Find an Internship and On-site Supervisor

-- Find an organization where you would like to intern (e.g., a school, a museum, a business, a non-profit, a community organization).
-Note that students cannot intern at an organization where they are currently employed.
-There are two reasons for this:
+Find an organization where you would like to intern (e.g., a school, a museum, a business, a non-profit, a community organization).
+You may find opportunities in SSU Engage or find your own opportunity.

-- Contact an individual at this organization who you think would be willing to oversee your participation in an internship and confirm that this person is willing to act as your on-site supervisor.
+Contact an individual at this organization who you think would be willing to oversee your participation in an internship and confirm that this person is willing to act as your on-site supervisor.
 The on-site supervisor is responsible for outlining the duties, responsibilities and projects you will perform as an intern.
-Once you have confirmed who will act as your on-site supervisor, set up a meeting to fill out your internship agreement.

 Step 2: Fill Out and Submit the Internship Agreement